xdmandy/WFB-NG-local/README.md

-# Building WFB0-NG from source locally on your UBUNTU system
+# Building WFB-NG from source locally on your UBUNTU system

 ## Created by and main project [wfb-ng](https://github.com/svpcom/wfb-ng)